Maya-Gonzalez/git-example2/README.md

 Any changes we make to this branch will not be reflected on the master branch unless we make a deliberate action to do so.
 This is why utilizing branches in any project is super useful!
 Since branches can have differences, it may be useful to distinguish the differences between two branches.
 This can be accomplished with the following command.\
 `> git diff <branch-name> <other-branch-name>`
 ![git diff](https://static.javatpoint.com/tutorial/git/images/git-diff.png)\

+## Pulling Changes
+We know how to make our changes reflect to our remote repository.
+Say your friend wants to contribute to this project on their own computer, they should have a way to get the most updated version of the project on their computer.
+The best way to do this is through a ‘pull request’, which takes the latest version of the project and puts it onto your workspace.
+If you want to pull content from the origin repository and the master branch, then the following command will do just that!
+`> git pull origin master

 ## Stashing
 Now, say you made some edits but don't necessarily want to commit those changes quite yet.
 Git allows us to 'stash' changes, which means that we are able to save uncommitted changes locally.
 This action allows us to make other changes, checkout other branches, and perform any other git operations.
 It is almost like we are putting current changes on a temporary shelf to come back for later.
 This is especially useful when switching between contexts.\
 `> git stash`